How to Get Ordained, Register and Perform Weddings By State

-The Ordination and Officiant information is provided below in five steps, is designed help walk you through the most common steps to become a minister and perform a wedding ceremony in Pennsylvania.
+The Ordination and Officiant information is provided below in five steps, is designed help walk you through the most common steps in registering to become a minister for Pennsylvania and perform a wedding ceremony in Pennsylvania.

 Step 1 - How to Become Ordained

-Ordination is completely free and can be completed in less than a day.
+Our Ordinations for Pennsylvania are completely free and can be completed in less than a day.
 Thousands of people have registered and become licensed ministers in Pennsylvania and are able perform marriages through Open Ministry in Pennsylvania!

 Get started today by clicking on the link below!